Understanding CTE

 AUTO BODY

-This is a two-year program based on Automotive Service Excellence (ASE) Task Lists for Painting and Refinishing and Non-Structural Analysis and Damage Repair.
-The curriculum includes, but is not limited to body alignment, dent removal, welding, painting, refinishing, trim, glass work, shop operations, and safety training, use of computers, tools and technology.
-Students apply their knowledge and skills in the state-of-the-art paint booth and mixing room and use the latest technology in our on-site shop.
+A two-year program based on Automotive Service Excellence (ASE) Task Lists for Painting and Refinishing and Non-Structural Analysis and Damage Repair.
+Curriculum includes, but is not limited to: Body Alignment, Dent Removal, Welding, Painting, Refinishing, Trim, Glass Work, Shop Operations, Safety Training, Use of computers, tools and technology.
+Students apply their knowledge and skills in the paint booth and mixing room and use the industry standard in our on-site shop.
 The program prepares students for entry-level employment in the auto body industry and to achieve Automotive Service Excellence (ASE) Certification after they have met all the requirements.
 Students are also prepared and encouraged to continue their education and training at post-secondary institutions and industry-supported training centers.
+The curriculum includes Applied Math and English Language Arts.
+Certification & Endorsements:

 AUTOMOTIVE TECHNOLOGY

-This is a two-year program based on the National Automotive Technician Education Foundation (NATEF) model for Maintenance and Light Repair.
-The certification track is designed to graduate entry-level technicians with a broad skill set, a solid foundation in electrical/electronics, and a general understanding of all automotive systems.
+A two-year program based on the National Automotive Technician Education Foundation (NATEF) model for Maintenance and Light Repair.
+The certification track is designed to graduate entry-level technicians with a broad skills set, a solid foundation in electrical/electronics, and a general understanding of all automotive systems.
 The program offers live work on school-owned vehicles using high-tech equipment.
-Students benefit from strong relationships with industry partners that results in a wide variety of internships, equipment, and vehicle donations.
+Students benefit from strong relationships with industry partners that result in a wide variety of internships, equipment and vehicle donations.
+The curriculum also includes Applied Math and English Language Arts.
+Heavy use of computers and high-tech equipment increases students’ diagnostics and repair skills in the following areas: Brakes, Electrical and electronic systems, Steering and suspension, Engine repair, Engine performance, Manual drive train and axles, Automatic transmission/transaxle, Heating and air conditioning, Certifications & Endorsements: National Institute for Automotive Service Excellence (ASE) and Prepared to take the test for NYS Department of Motor Vehicle Inspector Certification.

 CONSTRUCTION TRADES

-This is a two-year program based on the Residential Construction Academy Series.
-Students obtain a basic knowledge of tools, methods, materials, and technologies currently used in the construction industry.
-Emphasis is placed on theory, as well as related math concepts.
-Practical experience is gained through on-site and community service-based construction projects throughout the year and students will also complete the construction of a modular home during the school year.
-Students’ complete competency-based modules including small to large scale residential construction, safety, tools and equipment, blueprints, building materials, floors, walls, ceilings, stairs and roofing, window and doors, site layout, foundations, interior and exterior finishing, and project management.
+A two-year program based on the Residential Construction Academy Series.
+Students’ complete competency-based modules include Small to large-scale residential construction, Safety, Tools and equipment, Blueprints, Building materials, Floors, Walls, Ceilings, Stairs and roofing, Window and doors, Site layout, Foundations, Interior and exterior finishing, Project management.
+Students obtain a basic knowledge of tools, methods, materials, and technologies currently used in the construction industry; emphasis is placed on theory, as well as related math concepts.
+Practical experience is gained through on-site and community service-based construction projects throughout the year, and students will also complete the construction of a modular home during the school year.
+Curriculum includes applied math and English language arts.
+Certifications & Endorsements: Home Builders Institute (HBI) certification – affiliate of the National Association of Home Builders (NAHB), Red Cross CPR, First Aid and AED Certification and OSHA 10 Hour Construction Specific Safety Certification

 COSMETOLOGY

-This is a two-year, 1000-hour program dedicated to preparing students for current and emerging careers in the professions of natural hair styling, esthetics, nail specialty, and/or cosmetology.
-Cosmetology combines crucial elements of art, science, technical skills, interpersonal skills, and entrepreneurship.
-Students will adhere to all ethical and professional standards of the cosmetology industry.
-Students are expected to participate, under supervision, in the actual operation of a full-service salon on each campus catering to real customers to gain management skills and customer service experience.
+A two-year, 1000-hour program dedicated to preparing students for current and emerging careers in the professions of natural hair styling, esthetics, nail specialty, cosmetology.
+Combines crucial elements of art, science, technical skills, interpersonal skills, and entrepreneurship.
+Adheres to all ethical and professional standards of the cosmetology industry.
+Students are expected to participate, under supervision, in the actual operation of a full-service salon on each campus, catering to real customers, to gain management skills and customer service experience.
 Curriculum includes commencement level math and English language arts.
-Upon successful completion of the 1,000-hour program, students are eligible to sit for the New York State Licensing exam to obtain a cosmetology license.
+Certifications & Endorsements Upon successful completion of the 1,000-hour program, students are eligible to sit for the New York State Licensing exam to obtain a cosmetology license.

 CRIMINAL JUSTICE STUDIES

-This is a two-year program for students interested in careers in law enforcement, investigations, security, corrections, courts, law, social work and counseling, or other related fields.
-The comprehensive curriculum covers topics such as the study of crime, the foundations of law enforcement, the courts, emergency and fire management, introduction to criminal justice, legal aspects and the law, investigations, corrections, crime prevention, and interpersonal communications.
+A two-year program for students interested in careers in law enforcement, investigations, security, corrections, courts, law, social work and counseling, or other related fields.
+The comprehensive curriculum covers topics such as: The Study of Crime, The Foundations of Law Enforcement, The Courts, Emergency and Fire Management, Introduction to Criminal Justice, Legal Aspects and the Law, Investigations, Corrections, Crime Prevention, Interpersonal Communications.
 Students participate in mock trials, crime scene investigations, accident investigations, crime scene sketching, budget development, police reports, educational field trips, and community service projects.
 The curriculum is presented through classroom instruction, computer-based learning, and hands-on related activities and labs.
+It also includes applied math and English language arts.
+Certifications & Endorsements: Certified Protection Officer Certification, NYS 8-hour Pre-assignment Security Guard Certification, and First Aid/CPR and Automated External Defibrillator (AED) per the Red Cross.

 CULINARY ARTS AND HOSPITALITY

-The Culinary Arts & Hospitality Program at BOCES implements an industry-based program that includes kitchen basics, safety, and sanitation, purchasing and inventory control, customer service, and food and control cost.
+The Culinary Arts & Hospitality Program at BOCES implements an industry-based program that includes kitchen basics, safety and sanitation, purchasing and inventory control, customer service, and food and control cost.
 Students complete two years of instruction and pass national assessments during each year.
-They must also complete a minimum of ten hours of non-paid internship.
+They must also complete a minimum of 10 hours of non-paid internship.
 Upon completion, the students are ready for careers in the hospitality industry and post-secondary opportunities.
-The curriculum includes basic food preparation, purchasing, inventory control, culinary nutrition and techniques, sanitation and workplace safety, hospitality management, front and back of house operations, menu planning and development, food and cost control, and marketing.
+The Curriculum includes Basic food preparation, Purchasing, Inventory control, Introduction to culinary nutrition, culinary fundamentals, Sanitation, Introduction to baking , Workplace safety, Hospitality management, Front and back-of-house operations, Introduction to food cost and control, Culinary math, Introduction to menu writing.
+The program places an emphasis on teamwork and interpersonal skills, academics, and technical skills.
+It requires adherence to dress, food sanitation, and safety codes.

 EARLY CHILDHOOD EDUCATION

-This is a two-year program based on Child Development Associate (CDA) competencies and requirements and focuses on developing skills in early childcare and the education profession.
-This program provides students with the opportunity to work with children three and four years old, under supervision, in an on-site preschool that is free to the community.
-Students learn to provide guidance, promote positive and productive relationships with families, and will ensure well run childcare programs as well as learn to establish and maintain a safe, healthy learning environment, while nurturing the physical, intellectual, social, and emotional development of young children.
+A two-year program based on Child Development Associate (CDA) competencies and requirements: Focuses on developing skills in early childcare and the education profession.
+Provides students with the opportunity to work with children three and four years old, under supervision, in an on-site preschool that is free to the community.
+Students learn to provide guidance, promote positive and productive relationships with families, and ensure a well-run childcare program.
+Students learn to establish and maintain a safe, healthy learning environment, while nurturing the physical, intellectual, social, and emotional development of young children.
+Curriculum includes commencement level math and English language arts.
+Certifications & Endorsements CPR/First Aid/AED, and students earn hours toward the Child Development Associate Credential and may pursue this certification after completing the program.

 ENVIRONMENTAL CONSERVATION AND FORESTRY

-This is a two-year program that aligns with the Society of American Foresters programs in forest technology standards and procedures.
+A two-year program that aligns with the Society of American Foresters Programs in Forest Technology standards and procedures.
 The program emphasizes forest ecology and silviculture, forest management, woods safety, forest land usage, forest protection, fish and wildlife management, forest recreation, trends in urban forestry, and current and emerging environmental conservation issues.
 Students spend over 75% of their time outdoors in “land labs.”
 These labs enable students to participate in approved projects that put theory into practice.
 There are several different types of land labs from entrepreneurial endeavors to community service projects.
+Curriculum includes commencement level math and English language arts.
+Certifications & Endorsements, New York Trained Logger Certification, First Aid/CPR/AED, Commercial Driver’s License (CDL-B), Land/forest management practices, Tree identification, Wildlife identification, Tree scaling, Lumber grading, Timber harvesting, Reforestation techniques, Orienteering, Soil conservation, Stream bank repair, Equipment safety and operation and utilization/forest products production.

 GRAPHIC AND VISUAL COMMUNICATIONS